cyan-2048/Nihonoari-KaiOS/README.md

 ## Installation

-kaistore and bhacker store only
+kaistore and bhacker store only(release soon)

 ## License